pajtai/app-state/README.md

 Subscriptions get called on any set that can potentially change them, whether it does or not.
 Can subscribe to properties that do not yet exist.

-Te `user.profile.library` subscription gets notified for any of the following set paths:
+The `user.profile.library` subscription gets notified for any of the following set paths:

 * `user.profile.library`
 * `user`